bunnyhero/MarkdownEditingOnly/README.md

 ## Credits

-MarkdownEditing was originally created by [Brett Terpstra][brettterpstra] and has become a community project with the goal of consolidating the best features from the varied collection of Markdown packages for Sublime Text.
+MarkdownEditingOnly was originally created by [Brett Terpstra][brettterpstra] and has become a community project with the goal of consolidating the best features from the varied collection of Markdown packages for Sublime Text.
 Current development is headed up by [Ali Ayas][github 9].

 Related blog posts from Brett:
 * http://brettterpstra.com/2012/05/17/markdown-editing-for-sublime-text-2-humble-beginnings/